 It is worth noting that Ibstock Place do not offer any scholarships at 11+.
 If your child is musically gifted, however, you can apply for the Richard Hastie-Smith Music Award.
 This entitles recipients to individual tuition on their nominated instrument.
 They are they encouraged to apply for a Music scholarship at 13+ (although there is no guarantee this will be granted).

-Providing Covid restrictions continue to be lifted, Ibstock Place are holding tradition Open Events on 23rd June and 18th September.
+Ibstock Place host a number of open days from May to the Autumn term of your child’s Year 6.
+For 2024 applicants, there is an Open House on the 16th of September and an Open Morning on the 11th of October.
 These are a great opportunity for your child to familiarise themselves with the campus, meeting teachers and current students.
 We find that children who attend an Open Day are more at ease when returning to the school for an exam or interview, undoubtedly having a positive impact on their performance on assessment day.

-There are also a range of virtual open events that you can explore on the Ibstock Place website.
+There are also a range of virtual open events that you can explore on the Ibstock Place website all year round.

 Each year there are around 100 places available in Year 7.
 Class sizes range from 14-24 meaning individual attention can be given to children where necessary, but they will still benefit from learning with an array of other children.